jamiewilbraham/azure-docs/articles/cognitive-services/containers/includes/cognitive-services-container-images.md

 #### Public "Gated" Preview (container registry: `containerpreview.azurecr.io`)

-The Container Preview registry hosts all of the publicly available "gated" containers for Cognitive Services.
+The Container Preview registry hosts all of the publicly available "gated" containers for Cognitive Research Technologies.
 These containers require a formal request for access in order to consume them.

 | Service | Container | Container Registry / Repository / Image Name |
 |--|--|--|